oxen-io/ethyl/README.md

 # Ethyl

-C++ library for communicating with Ethereum
+C++ library for communicating with Ethereum.

 ## Building

 ### Prerequisites

 ```
-apt install cmake build-essential libssl-dev libcurl4-openssl-dev libsodium-dev
+apt install cmake build-essential libssl-dev libcurl4-openssl-dev
 ```

 ### Building from Source

 Clone the repository as usual, including submodules (either by passing `--recurse-submodules` to `git clone`, or else running `git submodule update --init --recursive` the top-level project directory).

-To compile the library run the following commands from the project source directory:
+To compile the library run the following commands from the project source
+directory:

 ```
 mkdir -p build